 Scholarly Communication Express

-Schedule a 15-minute presentation, on a trend in academic publishing, for your department, organization, or small group.
+Schedule a 15-minute presentation for your department, organization, or small group.
 Longer and tailored presentations can be arranged upon request.

 The scholarly communication librarians also welcome the opportunity to help individuals understand and navigate the new scholarly communication environment.